-|Duration||3 week pre-session course running from Monday 22 August - Friday 9 September 2016.
-Following completion, students continue with regular Autumn Semester|
+|Duration||3 week pre-session course running from August to September, after which, students proceed with regular Autumn Semester|

 Lectures, seminars, field trips

 The minimum grade point average (GPA) requirement for admission to the programme is normally 3.0 out of 4.0

 €8,380- Minor costs may be incurred for snacks or meals on field trip(s)